mstephen19/kuhlosul-app/README.md

 # Kuhlosul App

-The official artist page for my best friend and upcoming producer [Kuhlosul](https://soundcloud.com/k_dubs).
-This PWA includes a standard "About" page, a "Tracks" page, and a "Contact" page.
+The official artist page for my best friend and upcoming DJ/producer [Kuhlosul](https://soundcloud.com/k_dubs).
+This MERNG PWA includes a standard "About" page, a "Tracks" page, and a "Contact" page.
 There is also an admin panel which allows admins to complete various tasks such as editing the content on the About page, and updating the database with Kuhlosul's latest tracks (pulled from SoundCloud).

 ![Image](./assets/kuhlosulAppDemo.gif)